smindre1/An_Introduction_To_Regex/README.md

 **`Curly Brackets ({m, n})`** - m to n occurrences.

-- `{m}` - Matches exactly m occurences.
+- `{m}` - Matches exactly m occurrences.
-- `{m,}` - Matches m or more occurences.
+- `{m,}` - Matches m or more occurrences.

 ## Grouping Constructs

 As a regular expression (Regex) becomes more intricate, you may often find yourself needing different parts of a string to fit specific criteria.
 For example, an email is something you would break up into the username like portion, the @ symbol, and the type of email such as gmail.com, yahoo.com, etc...
-Defining these section is where Grouping Constructs come into play.
+Defining these sections is where Grouping Constructs come into play.
 To define a section in Regex you need to utilize parentheses `()`, with each section within a parentheses being known as a `subexpression`.

 - `**Unlike bracket notation which will be mentioned later, subexpressions look for exactly what is in them.`